There is another man like Wenabozho. There are four men,

 Oh, it was tough going.
 It was so tough he even tore his buckskin

 clothes.
 He suffered.
 He was frightened.
 He was panicked.
-He didn't
+He was

 there was still a big cloud hanging over way back, many miles in the

 direction in which he was going away from.
 "That's where I left that

 The big giant looked all over for the boy.
 He looked down by the

 point to see whether he went back on the ice.
 While the giant was doing